interactiveimmersivehq/Introduction-to-touchdesigner/Outputting-Content-for-Deployment-and-Performance/10-5-Edge-Blending.md

 ### *10.5 Edge Blending*

-Video projectors are an incredibly flexible and are able to create infinitely large canvases.
+Video projectors are incredibly flexible and are able to create infinitely large canvases.
 This is done by creating arrays of projectors with overlapping edges that are blended together to create a seamless canvas.
 This act of blending the overlapping sections is called 'Edge blending'.

 The idea of edge blending might be new to those who generally work with monitors and screen arrays.
 A great example of the principles behind edge blending can be done relatively quickly.
 Set up 2 projectors and have one project the color blue and have the other project the color green.
 Separately, these projectors output their assigned colors, but if you aim the projectors so that the colors overlap, the areas where these two projectors overlap you will actually have a turquoise color.
 These principles of physics and additive color mixing are the basis for edge blending.